 Clinical file review

 In some cases, a claim or an individual’s situation becomes stuck despite multiple specialist assessments and reports, or repeated attempts at treatment.
 This may be particularly relevant where there are differing clinical views expressed in reports by experts, or where there is a lack of clarity regarding treatments recommended, treatments offered and the response to treatments that have actually been carried through.
 Legal disputes, dysfunctional dynamics or uncertainty about motivation may add to the complexity.
 Grespi offers a review of clinical files held by insurers for the purpose of providing an overview, an evaluation of the strengths and weaknesses of different sources of information, and a clinical opinion on the best way forward.
-Contact us for more information.

 Telephone consultation service for claims assessors

 Grespi offers a telephone/Skype consultation service for complex insurance-related situations.
 These typically involve discussions between a Grespi consultant and claims assessor on the management of particularly challenging claims, dysfunctional dynamics or organisational issues.
 Consultations of 60 to 90 minutes are made available within 48 hours.
-Contact us to arrange a consultation.

 Individuals who have developed severe or chronic mental health difficulties and/or have been on sick leave for long periods may require well thought-out, planned and structured support to return to work and remain in work.
 This can be a complex process involving the careful evaluation of the claimant’s psychological strengths and weaknesses, an appropriate degree of support and guidance aimed at enhancing the claimant’s potential for independence; and a productive dialogue with the employer regarding the return to work process and time framework, as well as in some cases appropriate reasonable adjustments in the workplace and an evaluation of progress.
 At Grespi we recognise that a ‘one size fits all’ approach is unlikely to be effective, and emphasise the need to adopt a ‘case-by-case’ approach via the expertise of specialist occupational therapists in mental health.
 As a first step, we recommend an IME assessment consultation to clarify the individual case.